novnc/websockify-js/README.md

 by opening a WSS socket with invalid certificate, hence you need to have it acccept it by either of those two methods.

-If you have a commercial/valid SSL certificate with one ore more intermediate certificates, concat them into one file, server certificate first, then the intermediate(s) from the CA, etc. Point to this file with the `--cert` option and then also to the key with `--key`.
+If you have a commercial/valid SSL certificate with one or more intermediate certificates, concat them into one file, server certificate first, then the intermediate(s) from the CA, etc. Point to this file with the `--cert` option and then also to the key with `--key`.